SUPPLIES & EQUIPMENT NEEDED:

 Rinse out all bonnets and let them sit in a warm water bath to loosen as much dirt as possible.
 They can even be laundered so they are clean for the next job.
 If you have an onsite washer, like the microfiber cloth rags washing machine, that is even better.

 Rinse out the solution tank on your buffer and the recovery tank on your extractor, after dumping the recovered solution from the carpet.
 Remove all carpet drying air movers after the carpets have had several hours to dry.
 Replace all furniture and moved objects.
-If the carpets are still slightly damp, and furniture has to be moved back into place, you can use some wax paper to place down under the feet of the furniture.
+If the carpets are still slightly damp, and furniture has to be moved back into place, you can use some wax paper folded so you have a few layers and the correct size to place down under the feet of the furniture.